SashaMil/codeChallenge/README.md

 ### Overview

-I picked JavaScript because that is what I am most familiar.
+I picked JavaScript because that is what I am most familiar with.

 OOP Programing written in JavaScript that allows the user to look up both guests and companies by ID.
 Additionally, users can reference the IDs of a guest, company, and message template to create messages dynamically.
 The user also has the option